juju/docs/src/en/clouds-manual.md

 resources.

 This is done by using the `add-machine` command in Juju.
-This will install the default series on a given resource (in this case a machine on the network to which you have access and the relevant permissions), and prepare it for deploying services.
+This will install the default series on a given resource, and prepare it for deploying services.

 For example, if you have a machine with the IP address 192.168.1.129, you could